petercai/notes/eclipse/GEF/Eclipse GEF and Draw2d Plug-in Developer Guide.md

 Tools and the Palette
 ---------------------

-A tool handles most events from a viewer.
+<span style="background:#fff88f">A tool handles most events from a viewe</span>r.
 The `EditDomain` keeps track of the currently active tool.
 Applications may use the palette (PaletteViewer) to display multiple tools, allowing the user to change between modes such as selection, creation, etc.

 ### How Tools Work